Generated at: 2026-07-01 04:01:13

 Sato

-I believe intent data is extremely useful when formulating hypotheses before an approach.
-By knowing what a customer is interested in prior to contact, we can structure our messaging for the first call.
-I am convinced that this is essential data for building trust and establishing necessity.
+I believe intent data is extremely useful when formulating hypotheses before reaching out to prospects.
+By understanding what a customer is interested in prior to our initial contact, we can structure our messaging for the first call.
+I am convinced that this is essential data for building trust and demonstrating the necessity of our solutions.

-We are currently working hard on developing features that allow you to infer not only which companies have needs, but also which specific departments.
-Please look forward to it.
+We are also diligently developing features that allow you to infer not only which companies have potential needs, but also which specific departments are involved.
+We hope you look forward to it.
 How about you, Mr. Shoji?

 Shoji

-I am in charge of the large market segment, and the number of companies I manage is quite high.
-In fact, I joined the company just this January, but I feel that PLANSonar is a tool that allows even a new hire like me to efficiently prioritize target accounts.
+I am responsible for the large enterprise market, which involves managing a very large number of accounts.
+In fact, I just joined the company in January, but I feel that PLANSonar is a tool that allows even a new hire like me to efficiently prioritize outreach targets.

-In particular, I utilize the "Mixer" function to extract "Story" themes—such as "Companies with frequent overseas business trips," "Companies interested in DX," or "Companies with high overseas revenue."
-I use that information to develop the context for my approach and incorporate it into my daily sales activities.
+In particular, I utilize the Mixer function to extract themes for stories—such as companies with frequent overseas business travel, companies interested in DX, or companies with high overseas revenue—and use that information to develop the context for my outreach in daily sales activities.

 Additionally, I find the ease of list management to be a significant benefit.
-For example, when using Excel, company lists become massive, making it difficult to manage and track progress.
-With PLANSonar, I can register my own approach lists and use the "Priority" function to manage and review progress in detail.
-I believe this is a convenient UI/UX that I would like to recommend to future team members as well.
+For example, when using Excel, company lists become massive, making it difficult to track progress and view information clearly.
+With PLANSonar, I can register my approach lists and use the Priority function to manage and review progress in detail.
+I believe this is a convenient UI/UX that I would like to share with future team members as well.

 4shoji.jpg